Atmosera-CoPilot-Dev/self-paced/go/exercise-1/instructions.md

 ## Step 2

-Create an enumeration of type direction with named constants north, south, east, and west.\
+Create an enumeration of type "direction" with named constants north, south, east, and west.\
 Use iota to set the sequence

 ## Step 3

-Define a type named \"robot\" based on struct\
+Define a type named "robot" based on struct
 Add the following fields:

 -   name (string)